Wolfe Tone Street, Sligo

 Simon worked as concept designer for Maxa Design on this rural Passive House outside Melbourne.

 Apex House, London – by 3D Reid

-Simon worked for 3DReid as the lead architectural technician for the Technical Design & Engineering Coordination stage for the Townhouses component of this residential project in London.
+Simon worked for 3DReid as the lead architectural technician for the technical design stage for the townhouses component of this residential project in London.